Graduate Studies

-In the clinical psychology doctoral (PsyD) program, you’ll take the inside track to a future as a scholar-practitioner-psychologist.
+In Widener's clinical psychology doctoral (PsyD) program, you’ll prepare for success as a scholar-practitioner-psychologist.
 Not only will you delve into the science of psychology, you’ll also apply newfound knowledge in assessment, intervention, consultation, and supervision.
-Through a practicum placement, paid internship rotations, and rigorous dissertation research, you’ll gain on-the-job training to excel in the field of clinical psychology.
+Through a practicum placement, paid internship rotations, and rigorous dissertation research, you’ll gain on-the-job training for a rewarding career in the field of clinical psychology.

 The doctoral degree in clinical psychology program and exclusively-affiliated internship are accredited by the Commission on Accreditation of the American Psychological Association (750 1st Street, NE, Washington, DC 20002, 202-336-5979).